Connect with us

 Lamu Port will be ten times bigger than its Mombasa counterpart.
 PHOTO | FILE

-This is, however, set to change soon following assurances from the government that the project is firmly on course, with dredge works for the first berth set to be completed by March.
+This is, however, set to change following assurances from the government that the project is firmly on course, with dredge works for the first berth set to be completed by March.

 According to the Lamu Port-South Sudan-Ethiopia-Transport (Lapsset) Corridor Development Authority director general Sylvester Kasuku, dredging works that began in October last year are well underway, and the contractor, China Communication Construction Company, has already completed more than 20 per cent of the works.